 Header Graphic

-Philosophy of the Lay School of Ministry
+Philosophy of the Lay School of Ministry of the Northwest Synod of Wisconsin

-The Lay School of Ministry is an educational ministry of the Northwest Synod of Wisconsin (ELCA), which assists lay people to a deeper Christian identity and participation in the mission of the whole church.
+The Lay School of Ministry (LSM) is an educational ministry of the Northwest Synod of Wisconsin (ELCA), which assists lay people to a deeper Christian identity and participation in the mission of the whole church.

 Most students enter LSM with a history of active ministry in their own congregations and communities.
-These ministries include, but are not limited to: teaching, preaching, serving as worship leaders, administrators, catechists, music directors, assisting litugically, visiting and striving for social justice.

-Participants who have completed the basic course of study are encouraged to make a personal commitment for continuing education when offered by the LSM or through the Northwest Synod of Wisconsin.
+Participants who have completed the basic two-year course of study are encouraged to make a personal commitment for continuing education when offered by the LSM or through the Northwest Synod of Wisconsin.

 The Synod will recognize milestones in a LSM participant's education using the "Rite of Affirmation of Baptism."